-Sweet dough fried balls covered in icing sugar or sticky honey and colourful sprinkle, to me Castagnole are the image of Carnival.
+Castagnole are Italian Carnival Fritters: Sweet dough fried balls covered in icing sugar or sticky honey and colorful sprinkle, to me Castagnole are the image of Carnival.
 Do you celebrate Carnival?
 How?
 Any particular dishes that you relate to Carnival?

-There are some dishes that instantly connect you to a certain place, memory or person.
-I remember my grandmother, Nonna Vanna, now 107 years old (!!!!), making this little sweet balls, which she called Strufoli (that’s their name in Umbria) and covering them with loads of honey (she had a sweet tooth!) and colourful sprinkles for Carnival.
+Some dishes instantly connect you to a certain place, memory or person.
+I remember my grandmother, Nonna Vanna making this little sweet balls, which she called Strufoli (that’s their name in Umbria) and covering them with loads of honey (she had a sweet tooth!) and colorful sprinkles for Carnival.

 - 500 g flour